HeleneFi/Platform-Feature-Wishlist/README.md

 ###Specific Features and possibilities

+**Framework - knowledege management system**

+* Tagging that allows allow for drill down hierarchies to form.

+  > Allows a file to be found through multiple different associative network without having to keep multiple copies of a file.

+* Syncing/Updating of files in different locations.

+  > Similar to above, allows a file to updated across many locations.
+Prevents the necessity of finding the perfect place for the file to be found.

+* The ability to create infinitely nested folder structures.

+  > Obviously, for organization of topic/sub.

+* Integration of folder structures with native file-systems

+  > Allows for more access and easier migration. ( Wheel-Chair Ramps)

+* Meta-Commenting System

+  > Comment on file without changing the file itself.
+Allows for conversation about what is being done to happen.

+* Multiple accounts working on a file at once.

+  > Obvious efficiency and collaboration purposes.

+* Easy indication who is making which changes to a file

+  > Obvious credential purposes.

+* Revision Histories

+  > Documentation of RAW data changes over-time.
+Can be used, for example, to do processes analysis.

+* Embedding of files in other medium

+  > Distribution purposes

+* Cross-platform

+  > Does anything need to be said?

 **Pinging**

 A  right-click option in web documents that would insert popup comparison  tables to fill in (visible to others via a subtle tag, or upon a cursor  mouseover).
 The popup tables might be embedded, conditionally-visible  new SocialCompare tables that would let us see side by side comments,  alternative wordings, related diagrams – or whatever people wanted to  offer.
 (Mark Frazier)

 A  hashtag comparison table when creating content on socialNets that  would, sort of the way Quora suggest topics, let you know what hashtags  most people are following related to your subject.
 (Zaq)

 **Video tagging and harvesting**